Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-The first thing you need to consider is the kind of device you need.
+You also need to consider the type of mount and installation process.
 You’ll find both complete kits and standalone units with only the camera.

-The second factor involves the type of device.
-You’ll see three kinds, depending on how you’ll mount them to your RV.
+You’ll see a few different types of cameras out there outside of just wired vs. wireless, depending on how you’ll mount them to your RV.
 They are:

 What you get influences how simple the installation is and your overall satisfaction with the product.
 The first one uses the pre-existing hole.
 However, it may place the camera closer to the road, which can affect your field of view (FoV).